vortexntnu/embedded-learning-period/task8/README.md

 # Before you start

-The whole point of this task is to try to "patch" together multiple examples from the repositories listed above.
-One common issue is that the example project works perfectly.
-However trying to copy the exact same code it does not work.
-Here it is important to recall the task 6, clock configuration is often the cause here.
-All it takes one enable bit to be toggled off for nothing to work.
-One could easily forget something as simple as NVIC to enable interrupts.

-Unfortunately chat does not really do a good job on the SAM series microcontrollers.
-Trying to rely to much on chat here will result in a lot of time wasted.
+The idea behind this task is to **patch together multiple examples** from the repositories linked above.

+A common frustration is that the example project works perfectly, but the moment you copy the exact same code into your own project… nothing happens.
+Nine times out of ten, this comes down to something you saw back in **Task 6 (clock configuration)**.
+All it takes is **one missing enable bit** for the whole thing to fail.
+Don’t forget things like enabling the **NVIC** for interrupts — it’s easy to overlook the small details.

+Also, a word of warning: tools like ChatGPT don’t do a great job with SAM-series microcontrollers.
+If you lean too heavily on it, you’ll probably waste more time than you save.
+Stick to the **official examples and datasheets** — they’re your best friends here.

-Use the examples for all they are worth, there is a lot of learning to take place here.
-Good luck!
+So, use the examples for all they’re worth.
+Experiment, break things, fix them again.
+There’s a ton of learning hidden in this step. **Good luck!**

+---

 # Task 8